seandatasci/Octave_Efficientnet/efficientnet/README.md

 Note:
 - This repo is under development.

 We develop Ocatave EfficientNets based on AutoML, Compound Scaling and Octave Convolution.
-In particular, we first use [AutoML Mobile framework](https://ai.googleblog.com/2018/08/mnasnet-towards-automating-design-of.html) to develop a mobile-size baseline network, named as EfficientNet-B0; Then, we use the compound scaling method to scale up this baseline to obtain EfficientNet-B1 to B7.
+In particular, we first use [AutoML Mobile framework](https://ai.googleblog.com/2018/08/mnasnet-towards-automating-design-of.html) to develop a mobile-size baseline network, named as EfficientNet-B0; Then, we use the compound scaling method to scale up this baseline to obtain Octave EfficientNet-B1 to B7.

 ## EfficientNets